Zero Rate VAT On Motorhomes Explained

 What is Zero Rate VAT?

-The changes initiated on 1st April 2017 amended existing legislation under Value Added Tax Act 1994 (or VATA) and elaborates on possible exemptions.
+The changes initiated on 1st April 2017 amended existing legislation under Value Added Tax Act 1994 (or VATA) and elaborate on possible exemptions.
 Under this Act, motor vehicles for the disabled can be zero-rated, but must first qualify.

 Zero-rated VAT is a relief on paying or charging tax on an adapted vehicle if it meets the criteria set out by the HMRC.
 Typically, VAT is payable on most goods or services.
 If it’s zero-rated, however, the motor vehicle can be exempt from this tax.